A quintessentially British experience

 "A Nightingale Sang in Berkeley Square"

-"The White Cliffs of Dover"
+"The White Cliffs of Dover""Rule, Britannia!"

 "Land of Hope and Glory" Pomp and Circumstance No. 1 - Elgar